What to Expect

 My approach to therapy

-The therapy hour can provide a temporary refuge from the outside world.
+Each therapy session can provide a temporary refuge from the outside world.
 It allows you to breathe and say how things really are with you.

 Therapy is a specific type of conversation between two people that is focused on the concerns of the person who is seeking help.
 I offer a time and place to meet, and my attention and experience in order to listen deeply to what is confusing, distressing, and perhaps discouraging you.